How do I make my podcast?

 So, when I create a "new episode" in the admin, I get, guess what?
 Yep!
 A template!
 (There is a theme going on here).

-It has fields for the episode image and the SEO image, it has an into field, it has a main text field, it has a transcript field (I just paste in my script from earlier), and a field for them embed code from Buzzsprout, my podcast host.
+It has fields for the episode image and the SEO image, it has an into field, it has a main text field, it has a transcript field (I just paste in my script from earlier), and a field for the embed code for the player.
+That could come from a podcast host or from Spotify, Apple, all kinds of places.

-So, I create the web page, and simultaneously, I upload the MP3 to Buzzsprout, then grab the embed code.
-(Oh, I do chapter things on Buzzsprout while I am there).
+So, I create the web page, and simultaneously, I upload the MP3 to my podcast host, then grab the embed code.

 And I am done.
 I just have to hit publish in all the right places.